 There are state and federal resources dedicated to providing information to the public.
 NIDA (The National Institute on Drug Abuse) and SAMHSA (The Substance Abuse and Mental Health Services Administration) both provide free information to the public, as well as educational materials.

 How Much Does It Cost to Go to Detox?

 Most detox charges range from $500 to $2,000 per day.

 Will My Insurance Cover the Cost of Drug Detox?

 Most insurance policies do cover detox.
 The Admissions Team at Balboa Horizons can find out the treatment services your policy will cover.

 What Happens During Detox?

 The 12 steps seem to work the best for the most people.
-Additionally the 12 step program provides an ongoing, readily available source of recovery support for a chronic disease characterized by relapse.
+Additionally, the 12 step program provides an ongoing, readily available source of recovery support for a chronic disease characterized by relapse.

 What Happens After Discharge from Detox at Balboa Horizons?

 Prior to discharge, a previously planned course of treatment can begin.
 If an individual comes to detox without a plan for treatment, the treatment team will put together an appropriate discharge plan for that person.
-For most requiring detox, it is recommended that inpatient treatment immediately follow detox, so that the individual can acquire the tools to achieve long-term sobriety.
+For most requiring detox, it is recommended that inpatient treatment immediately follow so the individual can acquire the tools to achieve long-term sobriety.